Mateus-Auza/R-code---Survival-Analysis/README.md

+## Disclaimer

+This project was completed as part of a university course at UCLouvain.
+It is shared for educational and portfolio purposes only.

 ## Dataset Description

 This dataset comes from an experimental study investigating whether invasive (non-native) populations of *Ulmus pumila* (Siberian elm) differ in their germination dynamics compared to native populations.
 The dataset can be found using this link **https://zenodo.org/records/5002291**